enkidri/Morse-generator/README.md

 # Morse-generator
-Morse code generator on atmega328p
+Morse code generator on atmega328p using a piezoelectric sounder